jangari/PDF-indexer/README.md

 PDF Indexer supports this using the flag `-c/--conjunctions`.
 Note that this only affects subheading sorting, and not main entry sorting, although main entries should not typically begin with conjunctions or prepositions, as they are intended to be read as a relationship between the subheading and the main entry.

 This behaviour is disabled by default.

+### Sorting "Mc" with "Mac"

+Traditionally, names such as McCleod, McIntyre and McDonald are sorted as though they were spelled MacCleod, MacIntyre and MacDonald, the reason being that it used to be largely arbitrary which spelling was used, and that it was best to have them sorted along with one another.

+PDF Indexer supports this with the `-m/--mac` flag.
+This sorting will apply both to entries and subentries.

 ## Limitations